4.5.3. Bitfield#

 alignment (Optional[int]) – Bit alignment size.

 Changed in version 2.5.0: Updated concept.
-See the _reference_ for more information.
+See the Bit-field reference for more information.

 - class caterpillar.model.BitfieldGroup(bit_count: int)[source]#